The-Marcy-Lab-School-Assignments/7-0-0-assignment-Jahshiek/README.md

 - [ ] Props are extracted in child components using destructuring
 - [ ] `useState` is used to manage state

-**Organization + Code Style**
+**Miscellaneous**
+- [ ] Used Vite to create the project
 - [ ] Your greeting should be its own component.
 In addition, each set of buttons should be their own component.
 - [ ] Bonus: Have all components in their own files (1 export per file)

-**Miscellaneous**
-- [ ] Used Vite to create the project
 - [ ] At no point did you ever use any vanilla DOM JS methods (e.g. `document.querySelector` or `document.createElement`)
 - [ ] Bonus: Your project has some extra CSS styling!

 ## Set Up
 It's highly recommended you use the scaffolding tool [Vite](https://vitejs.dev/guide/) to create your starter code.
 You can run these commands to get started: